Ray Evans: Early life and family

-Ray Evans was born on February 4, 1915 to a Jewish family in Salamanca, New York.
+Ray Evans was born on February 4, 1915, to a Jewish family in Salamanca, New York, United States.

 Career

 Evans was valedictorian of his high school class, where he played clarinet in the band.
 The Salamanca High School yearbook from 1931 states: "His original themes and brilliant oral talks are the despair of his classmates.
 Ray's quite a humorist, too.
 At times, his satire is positively killing."
 He received a bachelor's degree in Economics from the University of Pennsylvania's Wharton School in 1936, writing a senior thesis on "The relation between the central bank, member banks and the money market".

 In 1934, Evans met Jay Livingston while a student at Penn.
 Together they played in the university's college dance orchestra, "The Continentals".
 During school vacations the orchestra was engaged to play on several international cruises.
 After graduation the duo continued their partnership, seeking a career as a song-writing team in New York and later Hollywood.
 Their first big break came after auditioning for comedians Ole Olsen and Chic Johnson in 1939.
-Their song "G'Bye Now" made it into Olsen and Johnson's Broadway revue Hellzapoppin.
-In 1946 Livingston and Evans signed a contract with Paramount Studios in Hollywood.
+Their song "G'bye Now" made it into Olsen and Johnson's Broadway revue Hellzapoppin.
+In 1946, Livingston and Evans signed a contract with Paramount Studios in Hollywood.

-Livingston and Evans did not hit the top until 1946, when they set the music publishing business on fire with "To Each His Own," which reached number one on the Billboard charts for three different artists, and occupied the top five positions on the "Most Played On the Air" chart for four different weeks (August 24, 1946, and again on September 7, September 14 and October 5, five versions appeared simultaneously in the Top Ten).
+Livingston and Evans did not hit the top until 1946, when they set the music publishing business on fire with "To Each His Own", which reached number one on the Billboard charts for three different artists, and occupied the top five positions on the "Most Played On the Air" chart for four different weeks (August 24, 1946, and again on September 7, September 14 and October 5, five versions appeared simultaneously in the Top Ten).
 "Buttons and Bows" (1947) was their next multi-million seller, written for the movie The Paleface, with four artists reaching the top ten in 1948.
 For that song, the duo earned their first major award, the Academy Award for Best Song.
-They finished off the decade with 1949's "Mona Lisa", written for the movie Captain Carey, U.S.A..
-It was a chart hit for seven popular and two country artists in 1950, sold a million for Nat King Cole, and won the pair another Best Song Oscar.
+They finished off the decade with 1949's "Mona Lisa", written for the movie Captain Carey, U.S.A., in which it was performed by Sergio de Karlo.
+"Mona Lisa" was a chart hit for seven popular and two country artists in 1950, sold a million for Nat King Cole, and won the pair another Oscar for Best Song.